gordonav/gordonav/README.md

 - 👋 Hi, I’m @gordonav
+- 🖥️ I’m currently a software engineer.
 - 👀 I’m interested in data science and machine learning.
-- 🖥️ I’m currently a software engineer.
-- 🏝️ In my free time, I like to read books and travel.
+- 🏝️ In my free time, I like to read books and travel to new places.

 <!---
 gordonav/gordonav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.